usman-ghani-ivolve/VyOS-Ansible/roles/elastic_ip/README.md

 Role Name
 =========

-This role add/remove Elastic IP on router.
+This role configure Elastic IP on router.

 Requirements
 ------------